-This recipe contains lots of hints and tips for making this wonderful heritage pie.
+This Chocolate Chess Pie recipe contains lots of hints and tips for making this wonderful heritage pie.
 If you’re in a rush and would like to skip straight to the printable recipe card, please click here.

 Today I’m sharing one of my grandmother’s recipes with you.
 Grandmama was one of those people who always lifted the mood in a room whenever she was around.
 Whether it was her great sense of humor, the way she let life roll off her back, or her twinkle eyed smile, just being around her set your heart at ease.

-This recipe is an old fashioned one, and as such it is pretty simple, straight forward, and absolutely delicious.
+This Chocolate Chess Pie recipe is an old fashioned one, and as such it is pretty simple, straight forward, and absolutely delicious.
 Chocolate Chess pie is rich and fudgey, my daughter says it is like eating brownie batter in pie form – a glowing recommendation if ever I heard one!

 It’s a simple pie with simple ingredients.

 *For the pie crust – I am using the roll out pie crusts.
 You can use one that comes frozen in the pan or even make it from scratch, whatever cranks your tractor.
-Now, some people get their sense of self worth by the fact that they only make pie crusts from scratch and that’s great for them.
-When I was five years old my sense of self worth came from being able to write my name.
-Sometimes it’s the little things, I get that.
 I’ve made more pie crusts from scratch in my lifetime than I can count and I’m cool with using store bought and saving the mess.
 Just remember, when trying to decide what to do, that you don’t have anything to prove to anyone and in the scope of affecting the world, choosing a shortcut for a pie crust doesn’t even move the needle.

 *Evaporated Milk – in old recipes this is usually referred to as “Pet milk” because PET was a popular brand in the south.
 This 5 ounce can is just a smidge more than the amount you need but it’s okay to use the entire can or do like I do and take little swig out of it because it is stinking delicious!

 Your pie crust does not have to be pretty.
 The homier it looks the better it will taste.
-You can do a little thingie like I did here or use a fork or just fold down the edge a bit and call it rustic.
+You can do it like I did here or use a fork or just fold down the edge a bit and call it rustic.
 In some cities “rustic” sells for double the price ~winks~.

 By the way, this is a cast iron pie plate from Amazon.
 It’s around $17 with free shipping.
 They’re sold out right now but will get more in stock next week so if you’d like one, order it today to make sure you get one from their new stock before it sells out (click here).